-On each distribution date on which a Class B Note Interest Trigger or Class C

-Note Interest Trigger is not in effect, the following distributions will be made to the extent of available funds in the order indicated below.
+On each distribution date if a Class B Note Interest Trigger or Class C Note Interest Trigger is not in effect, the following distributions will be made to the extent of available funds in the order indicated below.

-- (1) Pro rata: indenture trustee and paying agent fees and expenses up to specified amount in indenture and any Irish paying agent agreement; grantor trustee fees and expenses up to the amount specified in the grantor trust agreement; owner trustee fees and expenses up to the amount specified in the trust agreement: servicer fees expenses up to the amount specified servicing agreement; the administrator fees and expenses up to the amount specified in the administration agreement; and backup administrator fees and expenses up to the amount specified in the back-up administration agreement; - (2) To TERI, certain additional guaranty fees, which will be deposited into the TERI pledge fund; - To the holders of each class of class A securities, interest on a pro rata basis; provided that among the class A-5-1 certificates, class A-5-2 certificates, class A-IO-1 certificates and class A-IO-2 certificates, interest will first be distributed to the class A-5-1 certificates and class A-IO-1 certificates on a pro rata basis and then to the class A-5-2 certificates and class A-IO-2 certificates on a pro rata basis; - (4) To the holders of the class B notes, interest; - (5) To the holders of the class C notes, interest;
+- (1) Pro rata: indenture trustee and paying agent fees and expenses up to the amount specified in the indenture and any Irish paying agent agreement; owner trustee fees and expenses up to the amount specified in the trust agreement; servicer fees and expenses up to the amount specified in the servicing agreements; administrator fees and expenses up to the amount specified in the administration agreement; and backup administrator fees and expenses up to the amount specified in the back-up administration agreement; - (2) To TERI, certain additional guaranty fees, which will be deposited into the TERI pledge fund; - (3) To the holders of each class of class A notes, interest, on a pro rata basis; - (4) To the holders of the class B notes, interest, excluding any carryover interest; - (5) To the holders of the class C notes, interest, excluding any carryover interest; - (6) To the reserve account, an amount, if any, necessary to reinstate the reserve account to the required reserve amount; - (7) To TERI (or the TERI pledge fund), to purchase rehabilitated trust student loans; - (8) To the holders of the notes, the principal distribution amount as described below under "Payment of the Principal Distribution Amount;" - (9) To the holders of the class B notes, any carryover interest; - (10) To the holders of the class C notes, any carryover interest;

-- (6) To the reserve account, an amount, if any, necessary to reinstate the balance of the reserve account to the greater of 1.25% of the outstanding principal amount of the notes as of the last day of the immediately preceding collection period and \$8,443,000; - (7) To TERI, to purchase rehabilitated trust student loans; - (8) To the holders of the securities, the principal distribution amount as described below under "Payment of the Principal Distribution Amount;" - (9) Pro rata: any unreimbursed advances to The First Marblehead Corporation; and for all amounts in excess of the maximum amounts specified in clause (1) for indenture trustee fees and expenses; Irish paying agent fees and expenses; grantor trustee fees and expenses; owner trustee fees and expenses; servicer indemnities, fees and expenses; administrator fees and expenses; and back-up administrator fees and expenses; - (10) If a Turbo Trigger is in effect, to the holders of the securities any remaining amounts as payment of principal until paid in full; - (11) To the holders of the class A-IO-1 certificates, any prepayment penalty amounts owing for that distribution date and any prepayment penalty amounts remaining unpaid from prior distribution dates; and - (12) Any remaining amounts will be paid first to the structuring advisor, any unpaid and accrued structuring advisory fees, and then to the owner trust certificateholders
+- (11) Pro rata: any unreimbursed advances to The First Marblehead Corporation; and for all amounts in excess of the maximum amounts specified in clause (1) for indenture trustee fees and expenses; Irish paying agent fees and expenses; owner trustee fees and expenses; servicer indemnities, fees and expenses; administrator fees and expenses; and back-up administrator fees and expenses; - (12) If a Turbo Trigger is in effect, to the holders of the notes any remaining amounts as payment of principal as described in clause (8) above until paid in full; - (13) To the holders of the class A-IO notes, any prepayment penalty amounts owing for that distribution date and any prepayment penalty amounts remaining unpaid from prior distribution dates, together with interest thereon at the class A-IO note interest rate; and - (14) Any remaining amounts will be paid first to the structuring advisor, any unpaid and accrued structuring advisory fees, and then to the owner trust certificateholders.